Author Sara Stophel shared exciting news with her friends on Facebook recently-she is engaged!

 (I did not consult Sara prior to writing this review.
 I paid for my copy of her book.)

-This is not one of those how we went through a horrible experience and survived by our unshakable faith stories; rather it is how we went through extraordinary stress which tested our faith which survived and grew anyway.
+This is not one of those how we went through a horrible experience and survived by our unshakable faith stories; it is how we went through extraordinary stress testing our faith which survived and grew anyway.

 Sara doesn’t boast about how she changed her problems; she admits that her problems caused her to change the way she looks at life, faith and God.